Decomposition of jacobians of generalized Fermat curves: Abstract

 \section{Abstract}

 We give a decomposition of the jacobian variety of a generalized Fermat curve.
-This extends a result obtained by Auffarth, Lucchini-Arteche and Rojas on Humbert-Edge curves, which are a particular case of generalized Fermat curves.
+This extends a result obtained by Auffarth, Lucchini Arteche and Rojas on Humbert-Edge curves, which are a particular case of generalized Fermat curves.
+We also compute the number of elliptic curves appearing in the decomposition for some of these curves.\\